chmlee/ream-doc-v2/docs/Language/Git-Integration.md

 and save a snapshot of it.
 This snapshot is known as a *commit*.

-Your two collaborators, Alice and Bob, specializes in Asia and Europe respectively and are tasked to collect data for the respective country.
+Your two collaborators, Alice and Bob, specializes in Asia and Europe respectively and are tasked to collect data for corresponding region.
 Each of them download a copy of the `data.md` file, to their own *branches*, and work on the files separately.

 Now there are three versions of the same file in three branches: `master`, `alice` and `bob`.